 Students should limit items brought to school to those necessary for school activities.
 Students should NOT bring large amounts of money to school.
 All valuable articles should be in the possession of the owner at all times.
 Decatur Central High School will not accept responsibility for money or valuable items which are lost or stolen at school.
 To aid in possible recovery, thefts should be reported to the student's SLC office immediately.

-At the end of the school year, students must remove all personal property from lockers.
-All textbooks are to be returned to the classroom teacher or SLC office and all media materials must be returned to the media center.
+At the end of the school year, students must remove all personal property from lockers and all properties of DCHS (iPads, textbooks, media center books, etc.) are to be returned to the proper department or personnel.